tusharshahrs/pulumi-home/aws-classic-ts-vpc-eks2-spot-nodegroup/README.md

 ## Kubcost
  - requires aws ebs csi driver for k8s 1.23+
- - changed the volume size from 30Gi to 12Gi to save cost.
  - Disabled node-exporter and kube-state-metrics (recommended) since they are installed due to the prometheus helm chart.
- -

 ## Deployment